 18. Good Time Management

-A required professional skill to have is good time management.
+In a similar vein, good time management is another requisite.
 It’s important to manage your own time to be at work well before the scheduled flight; otherwise, you would lose your job.

 Discretion is important when dealing with a potential issue with either a passenger or crew member.
 A metal tube in the sky is not the place for anyone to have a meltdown.
 There’s a saying amongst flight attendants that “what happens on a flight, stays on a flight”.